Home Running Blog Site Index Link To Us Contact Us

 There are a number of different ways in which athletes can practice running at top speed.
 These include

-Sprints from standing or tri starts (meaning one hand on the floor)
+- Sprints - from standing or tri starts meaning one hand on the floor

-Block work
+- Block work

-Here cones are set up at 10-15m intervals and the athlete works hard between alternate cones - relaxing, but still moving quickly, on the others.
+- In and Outs - Here cones are set up at 10-15m intervals and the athlete works hard between alternate cones - relaxing, but still moving quickly, on the others.

-This is a good way to get some fast running done where the athlete runs "naturally" because they are concentrating on changeovers.
+- Relay changes - This is a good way to get some fast running done where the athlete runs "naturally" because they are concentrating on changeovers.

 Sprint Session Example